 Before conducting a calling or texting campaign, seek the advice of skilled TCPA counsel.
 The TCPA and other state and federal teleservices regulations form a complicated structure that requires specific knowledge and business acumen to successfully navigate.

 * Note: This article is intended to provide a general overview of a topic area and is not legal advice.
 Still have questions about the TCPA?
 We can help!
-Contact us at email@example.com or 614.939.9955.
+Contact us or call 614.939.9955.